What is Natural Gas?

 - Unconventional natural gas is found in tight (non-porous) rock formations, such as shale.
 These resources are recovered through a combination of horizontal drilling and hydraulic fracturing.
 Using these methods to produce natural gas that was previously inaccessible with traditional drilling has greatly increased Canada’s recoverable natural gas reserves.
 Another benefit is the ability to drill multiple wells from the same well pad on the surface, allowing for greater resource recovery on a reduced land footprint.

-National Energy Board, Canada’s Energy Future 2015
+Canada Energy Regulator, Canada’s Energy Future 2015

 Where is Natural Gas Found in Canada?